zhaoyao91/simple-json-logger/README.md

 - `error`, `warn`, `trace` logs will be output to stderr.
 - `info`, `debug` logs will be output to stdout.
 - `trace` logs have an extra field `trace` which is a string array of the trace stack.

-## Env

-- LOG_LEVEL - print log only if level >= LOG_LEVEL. default to 30.
-- LOG_PRETTY - if truthy, then print log with pretty format.

 ## License